gyrostable/dynamic-rateprovider/README.md

 ### Balancer V2 Variant

-The Balancer V2 variant of the ECLP cannot differentiate between swap fees and rate provider changes for the purpose of computing protocol fees.
+The Balancer V2 variant of the ECLP cannot differentiate between swap fees and rate provider changes for the purpose of collecting protocol fees.
+An update of the rateprovider would be registered as yield, which is likely undesirable.
 To work around this, `UpdatableRateProviderBalV2` performs the following actions:

 - It joins the pool with a small amount.
 This sets the `lastInvariant` state value of the ECLP that tracks protocol fees.
 - It sets the protocol fee to 0, saving the previous value.
 - It updates its rateprovider value.
-- It then resets the protocol fee to its previous value.
+- It exits the pool again to, again, reset `lastInvariant`.
-- It exits the pool again.
+- In then resets the protocol fee to its previous value.

 Because of this, the following additional steps are needed for deployment:

-4. Governance has to approve the `UpdatableRateProvider` to set the protocol fee on its corresponding pool.
+4. Governance has to approve the `UpdatableRateProvider` to set the protocol fee on its corresponding pool through the `GovernanceRoleManager`.
 5. Someone has to transfer a small amount of both pool tokens to the `UpdatableRateProvider` (for joining and exiting).

 ### Balancer V3 Variant

-For the Balancer V3 variant, it must be made sure that the pool does not take protocol fees on yield (since this would imply protocol fees for upwards updates, but not for downwards updates, which is likely undesired).
+For the Balancer V3 variant, it must be ensured that the pool does not take protocol fees on yield (since this would imply protocol fees for upwards updates, but not for downwards updates, which is likely undesired).
 Nothing else needs to be done.

 ## Source Tour